SBIMB/gen3-dev/README.md

 ```bash
 /usr/local/bin/k3s-uninstall.sh
 ```
+In such a xase, remember to delete the `.kube` directory so that there aren't any certificate issues with a fresh re-install.

 ### Helm
 [Helm](https://helm.sh/) is a package manager for Kubernetes that allows for the installation or deployment of applications onto a Kubernetes cluster.
 We can install it as follows:
 ```bash